jermspeaks/christmas-adventure/sections/section-18.md

 In the center of the clearing stood a structure that made your breath catch.
 It was a small, stone archway, covered in intricate carvings that seemed to shift and change as you looked at them.
 The carvings showed scenes of Christmas—trees being decorated, gifts being given, families coming together.
 But as you watched, the scenes began to fade, the carvings growing dimmer, as if the magic that animated them was being drained away.

-"The Memory Vault," the Memory Keeper whispered, its voice filled with awe and sadness.
+"The Memory Vault," the Keepsake Keeper whispered, its voice filled with awe and sadness.
 "This is it.
 This is where all the magic has been stored.
 But it's... it's not right.
 The vault was never meant to be a prison.
 It was supposed to be a place of safekeeping, a way to preserve magic during times of need.
 But someone has locked it, sealed it away so the magic can't escape."

 You stepped closer, and immediately, you felt a wave of... something.
 Not cold, exactly, but emptiness.
 Like all the joy and wonder had been sucked out of the air.
-The Memory Keeper's light dimmed significantly, and you had to hold it tighter to keep it from going out completely.
+The Keepsake Keeper's light dimmed significantly, and you had to hold it tighter to keep it from going out completely.

 *This is the source,* you realized. *This is where all the magic is being kept.
 And it's wrong.
 It's all wrong.*